-S5.5 - Engage specific community groups in the design and delivery of particular urban forest projects, especially in priority areas.
+ACTIO ONS FURTHER DETAIL TIME FRAME INVESTMENT PROJECT OR ONGOING LEAD TEAM (S) ADDITIONAL TEAMS (S) \$5.5 Engage specific community groups and traders in the design and delivery of particular urban forest projects, especially in priority areas.
 These areas may be near encumbered open space or near sensitive biodiversity reserves.
-S5.6 - Celebrate the neighbourhood character trees for each area.
-Specific trees and avenues are vital to recognise to continue to have strong neighbourhood character in specific areas.
-S5.7 - Celebrate trees and the urban forest through becoming a recognised Tree Cities of the World - apply for recognition in July 2023.
-The Tree Cities of the World Program is an international effort to recognise cities and towns committed to ensuring that their urban forests and trees are properly maintained, sustainably managed, and duly celebrated.
+An example is the Heidelberg West Business Precinct which is within a priority area.
+Short Existing Ongoing Urban Forestry Economic Development, Strategic Planning & Urban Design \$5.6 Celebrate the neighbourhood character trees for each area.
+Specific trees (including on significant register) and avenues are vital to recognise so that we can continue to have strong neighbourhood character in specific areas.
+Medium \$\$ Project Urban Forestry Urban Forestry \$5.7 Celebrate trees and the urban forest through becoming a recognised Tree Cities of the World - apply for recognition in July 2024.
+The Tree Cities of the World Program is an international effort to recognise cities and towns committed to ensuring that their urban forests and trees are properly maintained, sustainably managed and duly celebrated.
 Currently 7 cities in Australia are recognised and none from Victoria.
-S5.8 - Implement a program to give a free tree to all residents in Banyule To increase vegetation on private land this program will be promoted through Council's channels offering a free tree to all residents who request one.
+Short Existing Project Urban Forestry Urban Forestry \$5.8 Implement a program to make available a free tree to all residents, clubs and businesses in Banyule.
+To increase vegetation on private land, this program will be promoted through Council's channels offering a free tree to all residents who request one.
 The program will be supporting the planting of trees on private land and influencing the diversity and climate suitability of trees that are planted.
+The trees will be monitored and engage with citizen science.
+Short \$ Project Urban Forestry Environment

-Case Study: Sutherland Shire's Community Consultation
+Case study: Sutherland Shire's community consultation

-Sutherland Shire Council (SSC) aim for no net canopy loss from a 2014 canopy cover baseline.
+Sutherland Shire Council (SSC) aims for no net canopy loss from a 2014 canopy cover baseline.
 However, competition for public space by urban programs and infrastructure projects (e.g., footpaths, electrical works, open space conflicts) was a key process affecting canopy cover.

 To address this competition, SSC had been on a seven-year community journey garnering support for its trees.
 To build strong community support, SSC developed a communication plan, including regular milestones and key messages targeted to SCC precincts, and a means of collecting public feedback through an interactive mapping tool.

 The Community Consultation Interactive Map is a crucial tool for SSC's community engagement process.
 The Interactive Map (below) displays proposed trees around SSC, across the neighbourhood.
 Each proposed tree has an icon on the Interactive Map which expands to show images of the species, its species characteristics and tree growth.

 Using the tool, residents can submit an enquiry about trees on their frontage, requesting a call to discuss species, position, the program and any concerns.
 In this way SCC have increased awareness and appreciation for the street trees.